The short answer is “No”. The long answer is also “No”.

 Here’s the rub with Workers Compensation insurance: It is expensive.
 Costs vary by state and change over time, but I have seen them run as low as 8% and as high as 19%.
 Workers Compensation is one of the first expenses a semi-scrupulous contractor drops.
 And the risk falls on you.

 “But the sign on Chuck’s truck says he is insured.”
-Yeah, he may have Liability Insurance (which protects you if he damages your house), but he still may not have Workers Comp Insurance.
+Yeah, maybe he was insured a few years ago.
+Or maybe he has Liability Insurance (which protects you if he damages your house), but he still may not have Workers Comp Insurance.
 Have Chuckie pull that permit; the town will check his Workers Comp insurance.
 (See footnote 4 below.)

 - Actually, a shed under 200 sq ft does not require a building permit.
 But it does need to meet zoning and wetlands regulations.